Green-Bug-Eyed-Monster/init-esphome-installer/README.md

 > If you have any security concerns, please review the [`install-init-esphome.sh`](./install-init-esphome.sh) installation script, as well as the [`init-esphome`](./init-esphome) development environment creation script itself, before invoking the installer.

 ### Use
-After installation, you may then run the init-esphome script from any location, to download and set up an ESPHome development environment, in any chosen target folder on Linux.
+After installation, you may run the `init-esphome` script from any location, to download and set up an ESPHome development environment, in any chosen target folder.
 It will create the target folder if it doesn't already exist, then populate it with all the files required.
+Any downloaded Visual Studio Code extension suggestion has lasting, global effect, whilst all VS Code customisations are working folder scope. i.e. When the working folder is erased, all customizations are lost.

 **Usage:** `init-esphome <target-folder>`